St Matthew Passion structure

 Johann Sebastian Bach's St Matthew Passion (Matthäuspassion), BWV 244, is structured on multiple levels: the composition is structured in three levels of text sources (Gospel, libretto and chorales) and by the different forms that are used for musical expression (arias, recitatives and choruses).

-Bach's large choral composition was written to present the Passion, as told in the Gospel of Matthew, in a vespers service on Good Friday.
+Bach's large choral composition was written to present the Passion of Jesus, as told in the Gospel of Matthew, in a vespers service on Good Friday.
 It is composed in two parts, that were to be performed before and after the sermon of that service.
 Part I covers the events until the arrest of Jesus and Part II concludes with his burial and the sealing of his grave.